RobertWinslow/Astromoony-Font/README.md

 ### Glyphs

-The sans-serif glyphs are all made by me, though I have attempted to make them stylistically similar to the characters in Alexander Lange's [Catrinity font](https://catrinity-font.de/index.html).
+The sans-serif glyphs are made specifically for this repository, though I have attempted to make them stylistically similar to the characters in Alexander Lange's [Catrinity font](https://catrinity-font.de/index.html).
+Thanks to Tau Gärtli for contributing some alternate glyphs for Pluto and its moons.

 The serif version uses modified glyphs of Alexander Lange's Public Domain [Quivira font](http://quivira-font.com/).